Vynokris/DungeonEscapist/README.md

 ## Asset Credits

-Thanks to [kaylousberg](https://kaylousberg.com)'s free assets available on their store!
+Thanks to [kaylousberg](https://kaylousberg.com) for their free assets available on their store!

 <br>